jro31/jethro-codes/_articles/projects/blocks-falling.md

 state.blockCounter = state.blockCounter + 1;
 ```

-The first line simply sets the next block to be played, and the second line takes the current `blockCounter` and adds one.
+The first line simply sets `state.liveBlock` as the next block to be played, and the second line takes the current `blockCounter` and adds one.

 _"But why do we want to know how many blocks have been played?"_ I hear you ask.